Locations: Manhattan Medical Oncology

 Dr. Lynn Ratner

-Dr. Ratner has often been named one of NYC's Top Doctors and is a frequent speaker and presenter at medical conferences on the topics of breast cancer, lung cancer and colorectal cancer.
+Dr. Ratner has often been named one of NYC's Top Doctors and is a frequent speaker and presenter at medical conferences on the topics of breast cancer, lung cancer, and colorectal cancer.
 He regularly participates in clinical trials in a number of different cancer categories.
-From 2006 to 2010 he was the Principal Investigator for a trial of a new medicine for treatment of neuroendocrine tumors of the pancreas and also recently participated in two major trials for non-small cell lung cancer and another trial for treatment of colorectal cancer.
+From 2006 to 2010, he was the Principal Investigator for a trial of new medicine for the treatment of neuroendocrine tumors of the pancreas and GI tract also recently participated in two major trials for non-small cell lung cancer and other trial for the treatment of Ovarian Cancer.

-Doctor Ratner was recently interviewed on several news channels discussing the need for genetic testing in breast cancer and the heightened interest in preventative mastectomy.
+Dr. Ratner was recently interviewed on several news channels discussing the need for genetic testing in breast cancer and the heightened interest in preventative mastectomy.
+In 2020 Dr. Ratner was the honoree of the Physicians Attending Association award for 50 years of service at Lenox Hill Hospital.

 EDUCATION & TRAINING